Wanneroo Raceway: Upgrades

 The circuit was completely resurfaced in 2004 and this saw almost all lap records broken in the first few months of 2004.
 Due to the sandy nature of the area the circuit slowly became more and more abrasive over time and was considered one of the toughest on tyres in the country.

 Due to the removal of the circuit from the V8 Supercar calendar for 2010 season, the state government considered upgrading the track to improve the quality of the track and its facilities.

 Many options were considered, which included extending the track to the north which would roughly double the length of the circuit, there were also alternative extension plans which were smaller.
 The widening of the track was also addressed, which would be needed to extend the track for safety regulations.
 The plan of the track extension was expensive if all aspects of the plan were considered, this would see this major upgrade of the circuit be postponed until the necessary upgrades are completed.

 On 18 July 2011, the track's control tower was torn down, beginning the first stage of upgrades that saw the track widened, and a new pit facility built in the centre of the circuit, with connecting bridge.
 Improved lighting and safety barriers, as well as upgrades to facilities and buildings within the circuit formed part of the project.

 Following a number of deaths at the circuit in motorcycle events, motorcycle racing was banned from Wanneroo Raceway in November 2016 until a number of safety upgrades could be implemented.
 In June 2016 the WA government released the "Wanneroo Safety Enhancement Options Identification Assessment", also known as the Hall Report, recommending changes to the circuit to allow motorbike racing to return.
 These upgrades included the addition of a motorcycle-only chicane at turn 3, a barrier wall through the infield area between turns 4 and the back straight and some other minor improvements, and were added to the circuit in January 2017.
+Some of these changes ultimately lead to the removal of the track license for the short circuit for race events, although it is still used for limited club events and drifting.

 The circuit was resurfaced again in early 2019, and was relicensed by Motorcycling Australia in March 2019, allowing racing to return.